Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Read the supporting guide pages

 This gate is meant to sit on top of your existing guide architecture.
-Use the pages below to explain the control rationale behind the score and pull readers deeper into the paid toolkit funnel.
+Use the pages below to explain the control rationale behind the score and connect to the full implementation toolkit.

 What does this tool assess?

 It screens the minimum governance conditions for deploying an AI agent beyond sandbox.
-The focus is operational control: action scope, tool access, sensitive data handling, human approval, kill switch, logging, delegation, testing, ownership, and business impact.
+It checks action scope, tool access, data sensitivity, human override, kill switch, logging, delegation, testing, ownership, and business impact.

 Does a low score mean the agent is safe?

-No. A low score means obvious governance blockers are less severe.
-It does not guarantee safety, compliance, or production fitness.
-It is a triage layer, not a formal approval authority.
+No. A lower score means obvious governance blockers are less severe.
+It does not provide safety assurance, compliance assurance, or production-fitness approval.
+It is a triage layer, not a formal approval process.

 Why is human override weighted so heavily?

 Because agentic systems can take actions with real operational consequences.
-If high-impact actions do not require mandatory human approval, the governance model is weak even when other controls exist on paper.
+If high-impact actions do not require mandatory human approval, the governance model is structurally weak even if other controls look mature.

 Why does logging matter so much?

-Because without prompt, tool, action, and outcome logs, you cannot reconstruct what the agent did, explain an incident, or show operational control to customers, auditors, or internal decision makers.
+Without prompt, tool, action, and outcome logs, you cannot investigate incidents, prove what happened, or demonstrate operational control to internal stakeholders, customers, or auditors.

 Will this tool store my answers?

-No. The assessment state exists only in the active browser session.
-The page does not save answers, create an account, or transmit results to a backend service.
+No. Scoring runs entirely in the browser.
+The page does not save assessment answers, create an account, or send results to a backend.